biolab/orange3/README.md

 Installing
 ----------
-This version of Orange requires Python 3.4 or newer.
+Orange requires Python 3.4 or newer.
 To build it and install it in a development environment, run:

     # Install some build requirements via your system's package manager
-    sudo apt-get install virtualenv git build-essential
+    sudo apt install virtualenv git build-essential python3-dev

-    # Also install Qt dependencies for the GUI
-    sudo apt-get install python3-pyqt4
-    # or if python version is >= 3.5
-    #  pip install pyqt5

     # Create a separate Python environment for Orange and its dependencies ...
     virtualenv --python=python3 --system-site-packages orange3venv